 Number of terms in this segment, length of the segment, type of segment, location of the segment in Y, location of the segment in Z, radius of the segment.
-For straight segments, the location of the segment is partially given by the coordinates Y_0 and Z_0 as shown in Figure 3.2.
-The radius is assigned a value of one.
-For arc segments, the length of the segment is in angular measure, the location of the segment is partially given by the coordinates of the center Y_c and Z_c as shown in Figure 3.3.
+The location of the segment is partially given by the coordinates $Y_0$ and $Z_0$ as shown in Figure 3.2.